leolabs/json-autotranslate/README.md

 ### DeepL

 To use this tool with DeepL, you need to obtain an API key from their website.
-API keys are only available to DeepL Pro API users.
 If you don't have a Developer account yet, you can create one [here](https://www.deepl.com/en/pro.html#developer).

-DeepL charges a fixed monthly price plus a variable fee for every 500 translated characters.
+DeepL Pro charges a fixed monthly price plus a variable fee for every 500 translated characters.

+DeepL Free is limited to 500,000 characters translated per month.

 After you have completed your sign-up, you can pass the API key to json-autotranslate using the `-c` or `--config` option.